MartaBia/cloudbnb/README.md

 ## To add

-- Style the speace section of the bookings page
+- Style the space section of the bookings page
 - Add approve/deny buttons to booking requests
 - Add images to spaces
 - Add the availability in a calendar format